RA V13 N1, Message from the Editor in Chief (January - April, 2023)

 The third article comes from Uruguay, where Patricia Vila and colleagues analyze the degree of alkali-silica reactivity defined according to the expansion limits adopted by international regulations, applying different test methodologies (mortar bar, concrete prism-accelerated methodology and concrete prism-traditional methodology) in a total of 19 aggregate samples.
 37% of the samples present a different degree of reactivity comparing the mortar bar (14 days) and the concrete prism with traditional methodology and no correlation is observed in the expansion obtained by both.
 26% of the samples presents a different degree of reactivity between the concrete prism with the accelerated methodology and with the traditional methodology, observing a correlation in the expansion obtained by both methodologies.
 In addition, due to the duration of the test, the use of the accelerated methodology in concrete is suggested to evaluate the reactivity of the aggregate.

-The fifth article, by Alexander López and colleagues, comes from Mexico and evaluates the performance of the influence of sugarcane bagasse ash (CBC) as a filler in self-compacting concrete mixes (SCC), added with 0%, 5%, 10 %, 15%, 20% and 25% with respect to the weight of cement.
-The characterization of the ash was carried out by means of FTIR, FRX and DRX.
-The workability properties of CAC were determined by slump flow, J ring, L box, V funnel, Visual Stability Index, and compressive strength tests.
-According to the results, the percentages of 10 to 20% in the CAC mixtures obtain a satisfactory performance, evidencing outstanding workability and compressive strength parameters compared to works like those published in the literature.
+The fifth article, by Alexander López and colleagues, from Mexico, evaluates the performance of sugarcane bagasse ash (SBA) as a filler in self-compacting concrete (SCC) mixtures, added at 0%, 5%, 10%, 15%, 20%, and 25% by weight of cement.
+The ash was characterized using FTIR, XRF, and XRD.
+The workability properties of SCC were determined using slump flow, J-ring, L-box, V-funnel, Visual Stability Index, and compressive strength tests.
+According to the results, percentages of 10 to 20% in SCC mixtures achieved satisfactory performance, demonstrating outstanding workability and compressive strength parameters compared to similar works published in the literature.

 By the Editorial Board